-Start, expand and locate your business in the City of San Diego, and search for potential permits and any associated fees related single-family home improvement projects.
+Start, expand and locate your business in the City of San Diego, and search for potential permits and any associated fees related to single-family home improvement projects.

-Public Projects are financed, constructed or originated by or in coordination with a City department or a lessee on City-owned property, and may include projects with public agencies on state or federal property.
+Public Projects are financed, constructed or originated by or in coordination with a City department or a lessee on City-owned property and may include projects with public agencies on state or federal property.